Brain Metastases: Staging and Treatment

 • WBRT may also be used with stereotactic radiosurgery/SRS (see below).

-The whole brain is treated because there may be cancer cells in the brain, but not enough of them yet to form a met that is seen on a CT or MRI.
-Treatment of the whole brain tries to kill all the cancer cells, even those that haven’t formed an actual met.
+The whole brain is treated because there may be cancer cells in the brain, but not enough of them yet to form a lesion that can be seen on a CT or MRI.
+Treatment of the whole brain tries to kill all the cancer cells, even those that can’t be seen yet.

-WBRT improves symptoms of brain metastases in 70-90% of patients, although some of this is also a result of the corticosteroids.
-Recurrence is common, and control of brain metastases may only happen in half of the patients.
-Patients with tumors that are more sensitive to the effects of radiation respond better (lung and breast, for example) than those with tumors that are less sensitive to radiation (melanoma and renal cancers).
+WBRT improves symptoms of brain metastases in many patients, although some of this is also a result of the corticosteroids.
+Brain mets can come back.
+Patients with tumors that are more sensitive to radiation tend to respond better (lung and breast cancers, for example) than those with tumors that are less sensitive to radiation (melanoma and renal cancers).

 Stereotactic Radiosurgery (SRS)